nickknw/nickknowlson.com/_posts/2011-12-15-seven-languages-week-1-day-3.markdown

 <h3>Do:</h3>

-<h4><b>1.</b> Modify the CSV application to support an each method to return a CsvRow object.
-Use method_missing on that CsvRow to return the value for the column for a given heading.</h4>
+<div class="question"><b>1.</b> Modify the CSV application to support an each method to return a CsvRow object.
+Use method_missing on that CsvRow to return the value for the column for a given heading.</div>

 {% highlight ruby %}
 module ActsAsCsv